-126.96.36.199 Information exchanged across public networks in connection with e-commerce, is protected against fraud, contractual discrepancies, unauthorised access, and changes.
+126.96.36.199 Information exchanged across public networks in connection with e-commerce, is protected against fraud, contractual discrepancies, unauthorized access, and changes.

-188.8.131.52 The system owner ensures that publicly accessible information, e.g. on Cloud9 Software's web services, is adequately protected against unauthorised access.
+188.8.131.52 The system owner ensures that publicly accessible information, e.g. on Cloud9 Software's web services, is adequately protected against unauthorized access.
 Each year a 3rd party completes a formal penetration test.
-Those tests attempt to gain unauthorised access to our systems.
+Those tests attempt to gain unauthorized access to our systems.
 The results are presented back to Cloud9 Software and any threats are mitigated.

 3.7.11 Monitoring of system access and usage

-184.108.40.206 Access and use of IT systems should be logged and monitored to detect unauthorised information processing activities.
+184.108.40.206 Access and use of IT systems should be logged and monitored to detect unauthorized information processing activities.